Skip to main contentScroll Top

 Getting to Jim Thompson's house

-If the house is easily accessible by BTS (the overhead metro), stopping at the National station Stadium then taking the exit 1 (Exit 1), again, I assume that you are following the recommendations and therefore the order of this article.
+If the house is easily accessible by BTS (the elevated metro), stopping at the National Stadium station then taking the exit 1 (Exit 1), here again, I assume that you follow the recommendations and therefore the order of this article.

-In which case, you would arrive since What Saket.
-In that case, it's by boat that it is the most direct and easy way to reach the house.
-To do this, join the canal located not far from the golden mountain, on the right when leaving the entrance of the street Boripat (carpenters street).
+In which case, you would arrive from Wat Saket.
+In that case, it's by boat that it is the most direct and easiest way to get to the house.
+To do this, go to the canal located not far from the gold mountain, on the right when exiting the entrance to Boripat Street (the street of the carpenters).

-Get off at the station Sling Hua Chang Pier (there will be two stops before).
+Get off at Sapan Hua Chang Pier station (there will be two stops before).

 Saphan Hua Chang Wharf – 9 ฿ (if coming from Pratu Nam or Phanfa Bridge)